dmeybohm/editorconfig-git-preserve-history/README.rst

 configured in an .editorconfig.

-By rewriting all the whitespace at once with this tool, you can keep your editorconfig plugin in your editor enabled, and avoid unnecessary whitespace changes in other, more important code changes.
+By rewriting all the whitespace at once with this tool, you can keep your editorconfig plugin in your editor enabled, avoid unnecessary whitespace changes in other, more important code changes, and at the same time preserve the usefulness of git blame on files that have drastically different whitespace from your editorconfig files.

 Installation
 ------------